cadebrown/old.cade.site/readme.md

   * [KaTeX](https://www.katex.org/): for math formatting (LaTeX-like, and much faster than MathJax)
     * to use it in a post, use `\( x^2 + x + 5 \)` (for inline), or `$$ x^2 + x + 5 $$` (for block mode)
   * [git.io](https://git.io/): for URL shortening (useful for gists)
-  * [GitHub Buttons](https://buttons.github.io/): includes the style in the head element, so just paste the element!
+  * [GitHub Buttons](https://buttons.github.io/): the style is included in the head element, so just paste the element!
   * Google Analytics: for analyzing your web traffic

 Most configuration options for software are available in: